ascheben/bitou_analysis/README.md

 git clone https://github.com/ascheben/bitou_analysis.git
 ```
 # run
-To run the sequence analysis, gzipped fastq files and a stacks popmap file should be in the working directory.
-User arguments: 1) A file listing all input fastq files with one file per line, 2) a trimmomatic adapter fasta file, 3) number of cores to use for stacks, and 4) the enzyme recognition site to check at the start of each read.
+The `run_stacks.sh` script is primarily for documentation purposes and contains no exception handling.
+User arguments: 1) A file listing all input fastq files with one file per line, 2) a trimmomatic adapter fasta file, 3) number of cores to use for stacks, 4) the enzyme recognition site to check at the start of each read, and 4) maximum stacks distance (-n, -M).
 ```
-./run_stacks.sh fastq_list.txt adapters.fa 24 CGT
+./run_stacks.sh fastq_list.txt adapters.fa 24 CGT 3
 ```
 The snakemake pipeline can be executed after user configuration has been added to the `config.yaml` file.
 ```
 snakemake
 ```
 # notes
 Although an effort was made to make most of this pipeline generic, parts of the pipeline are specific to the analysis it was written for.
-For instance, the enzyme recognition step in `run_stacks.sh` is only required when an enzyme is not available in stacks.
-It should also be noted that while the snakemake pipeline can be executed within reasonable time (~1h) on a personal notebook, the stacks pipeline for read processing and de novo assembly should be run with the suggested 24 cores or more on a cluster with substantial memory and walltime available.
+It should also be noted that while the snakemake pipeline can be executed within reasonable time (~1h) on a personal notebook, the `runs_stacks.sh` script should be run with 24 cores or more on a cluster with substantial memory and walltime, or split into multiple jobs.
 Finally, the snakemake pipeline was executed within a conda environment with all dependencies installed using conda (except fastStructure and ggtree, which were installed manually and via Bioconductor respectively).